BreX900/guidelinees/swift/SwiftUICommonErrors.md

       selectedUser = User(id: "@GabM3")
     }
   }
-  //watch that value of the user when is not nil
+  // watch that value of the user when is not nil
   // and pass it to the content when is set or changes .alert(item: $selectedUser){ user in
     Alert(title: Text("Hello, \(user.id)"))